rdenise/broken2merge/README.md

 speciesA_geneB  atgattgaactcgccc-----actcgccc----------------
 ```

-The sequence will be discarded from the alignement
+The sequences will be discarded from the alignement